 - Ride in a wheelbarrow.

 Grab that spade and explore outside.
 Hold a worm.
 Know how to identify snowdrops, daffodils and narcissi.
 Have sunflower growing competitions.
-Plant cress and actually eat it.
+Plant cress and actually it.
 We have dedicated gardening areas on both school sites and expert parental support from an ex-Kew Gardener and a Willow Sculptor.
-We like mud! - Make your own CD.
+We like mud! - Jump into a story.

 During our Forest School experiences we begin by building dens for fluffy bears and then work up to building strong and stable structures for a group of children.
 We learn how to tie knots and cook over the fire pit.
-Two of our staff are Level 3 Forest School leaders and we have beautiful grounds as well as exciting explorer walks in the local area. - Go away without your parents.
+Some of our staff are Level 3 Forest School leaders and we have beautiful grounds as well as exciting explorer walks in the local area. - Dance like everyone’s watching.

 Luckily, things have come a long way since the recorder lessons of the 1970’s.
 Children now have numerous opportunities in our schools to learn the ocarina, guitar, piano, drums, even the trombone.
-Don’t underestimate the wonderful sound that can be created by a class of 8 year olds on the ukulele. - Dance like everyone’s watching.
+Don’t underestimate the wonderful sound that can be created by a class of 8-year-olds on the ukulele. - Blow things up!

 Having a real purpose and audience to write for is important.
 Our older children learn to take photographs, add illustrations and create their own comic strip.
-They write fake letters for the problem page and answer them, create recipes and crosswords.
-We bring in real writers to teach them the tricks of the trade and to show that writing well is important in lots of jobs.
+They write fake letters for the problem page and answer them, create recipes and crosswords and talk about their own experiences.
+Their writing features in school newsletters and local magazines.
+We bring in real writers to teach them the tricks of the trade and to show that writing well is important in lots of jobs. - Go away without your parents.